IMPACT Registry Study Reviews Types of Procedures and Adverse Events in CHD Patients

 “This study along with others being reported from the Registry is allowing some benchmarking to occur so that centers can use this information for quality improvement,” said Robert Vincent, MD, CM, FACC, the study’s lead author, a pediatric cardiologist affiliated with Children’s Healthcare of Atlanta, and a member of the ACC’s Adult Congenital and Pediatric Cardiology Section Leadership Council. “[However] we don’t have data on attribution of adverse events to the procedure, case complexity and risk stratification.
 As a result, it is difficult to make inter-institutional comparisons.”

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement, Interventions and Structural Heart Disease
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Interventions and Structural Heart Disease

 Keywords: Anesthesia, Arrhythmias, Cardiac, Benchmarking, Cardiac Surgical Procedures, Catheterization, Drainage, Embolism, Heart Arrest, Heart Defects, Congenital, Heart Valves, Infant, Newborn, Intubation, Patient Acuity, Quality Improvement, Registries, Stroke, Thrombosis, National Cardiovascular Data Registries, IMPACT Registry